good-loop/doc/pages/policy/data-gdpr-policy.md

 ## Process around Data Issues

 Clients can contact Support with data and GDPR issues.
 We will provide support and help.
+This is also the process for subject-access requests.

+You can contact our data protection officer (DPO) at:
+<span class='email' data-name='technical.help' data-domain='good-loop.com'>technical.help at good-loop.com</span>

 ## Consent